samesense/pathopredictor/docs/results_predict_clinvar.md

     * All combined

 ### Questions
 * Does training with a panel from above do better than MPC>=2 when testing on all of ClinVar?
+Yes, all panels are better.
+* Does leave one out clinvar do better than the panels?
+Yes, much better.
 * Does training with a panel from above do better than MPC>=2 when testing on all of denovo-db?
 * Does training with a panel form above for single gene model do better than a glboal model for Clinvar?
 * Does training with a panel form above for single gene model do better than a glboal model for denovo-db?